warwickdatasciencesociety/Heartcoding-Hackathon-Event/README.md

 ## Competition Details

-### Data Story-Telling Question

-1.
-2.
-3.
+### Competition Guiding Questions

-### Winning notebook and prizes
+### Winning Notebook and Prizes

 Stay tuned for the winners on the 4th March!
-The winning team will receive certificate and WDSS hoodies!
+The winning team will receive certificates!

 ### Sample Notebook Structure